cdl-geneseo/geneseo-dictionary/M/Mental.md

 # Mental

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Mental

 Created by  Unknown User (est1), last modified by  Unknown User (msc5) on Nov 19, 2012

 2006-12-11T10:25:50ZSValentineMental [men-tl] n.
 1. Stupid 2.
 Crazy Source: Dictionary of Geneseo English 1998 (Submitted by SValentine)As of 2012, 100% knew the word and 0% believed it to be of local origin.(Craft, G-M, 2012)